ehrpg/qstar/docs/character/perks.md

 # Perks

-Perks unlock abilities, improve stats or change roleplayining circumstances in a positive way.
+Perks unlock Attributes, improve stats or change roleplayining circumstances in a positive way.

 While perks state their requirements and costs, your GM can require additional